-The five core elements referred to in section 3 above are more particularly explained as follows:
+The five core elements referred to above are more particularly explained as follows:

 A. Identification and Classification

 All staff members must be able to identify a security incident, including personal data breaches.
 This will allow for early recognition of an actual or possible breach and for prompt, appropriate action to be taken.